 - Swelling, redness or pain in the wound

-We offer nose and pallet, pallet only and nose only BOAS surgery.
+We offer nose and pallet, pallet only, and nose only BOAS surgery.
 BOAS means ‘problems breathing due to having a short head’ BOAS is a result of selective breeding.
-BOAS commonly affects flat-faced breeds such as Pugs, Pekingese, French Bulldog, British Bulldog, and Shih Tzu.
-Flat-faced breeds have become popular pets because of their ‘cute’ appearance and good nature – their snuffly breathing is often considered loveable.
+BOAS commonly affects flat-faced breeds such as Pugs, Pekingese, French Bulldogs, British Bulldogs, and Shih Tzu.
+Flat-faced breeds have become popular pets because of their ‘cute’ appearance and good nature, their snuffly breathing is often considered loveable.
 Sadly these ‘loveable snuffles’ are a sign that they are struggling to breathe due to BOAS.

-Tudor house is rapidly becoming the people’s choice for BOAS Surgery
+Trusted Vets formerly Tudor House is rapidly becoming the people’s choice for BOAS Surgery

 We aim to offer our BOAS surgery at realistic prices while still offering only the best in treatments and aftercare.